 Located about 50 km south of Mérida, Mayapán could be considered the last of the great Mayan capitals.
 But despite its historical importance, the site remains well off the tourist trail.
 What makes Mayapán unique is that its major buildings are all jam-packed into a single area, giving it one of the Mayan world’s most picturesque ‘cityscapes.’

-With that being said, no individual structure is terribly impressive on its own, as they’re clearly smaller and shoddier copies of those at nearby Chichén Itzá.
+With that being said, no individual structure is terribly impressive on its own, as they’re clearly smaller and shoddier copies of those of nearby Chichén Itzá.
 But here, at least, all of the structures are climbable, giving visitors plenty of spots to take in the views.

 Originally settled in the Late Preclassic period (300 BC-250 AD), Mayapán would finally take center stage after the fall of Chichén Itzá in the 13th century.
 It was the Itzá people, in fact, who’d control Mayapán during its height of power.

 Mayapán was the most dominant city in the Yucatán Peninsula from around 1200-1441 AD, controlling much of the north and northeast.
-But the Itzá dynasty was toppled by a revolt around 1380, with the Cocom dynasty taking their place.
+But the Itzá dynasty was toppled by a revolt around 1380, with the Cocom dynasty taking its place.

 Several decades later, the Xiu dynasty would take power, though Mayapán would eventually fall around 1450.
 The main centers of power would then shift to the peninsula’s east coast.